 Read on to see more examples of low pay on Uber Eats, why it’s happening, and what factors can lead to low delivery pay even when Uber isn’t actively lowering pay for drivers.

-More examples of super low pay on Uber Eats
+More examples of extremely low pay on Uber Eats

 Below are Uber Eats drivers who experienced unusually low minimum payouts.

-This driver in San Diego got an order offer for only $1.98.
+This driver in San Diego got an offer for only $1.98.
+Far below the normal minimum pay.

 Would you take this?
 Shared by shimmerchick on Reddit